Powell: ‘Soft’ economic landing may be out of Fed’s control

 For weeks, Powell has portrayed the Fed’s drive to raise interest rates as consistent with a so-called “soft landing” for the economy.
 Under that scenario, the Fed would manage to tighten borrowing costs enough to cool the economy and curb inflation without going so far as to tip the economy into recession.

-But in an interview on NPR’s “Marketplace,” Powell conceded that that balancing act — which many economists have said they doubt the Fed can achieve — could be undercut by economic slowdowns in Europe and China.
+But in an interview on American Public Media’s “Marketplace,” Powell conceded that that balancing act — which many economists have said they doubt the Fed can achieve — could be undercut by economic slowdowns in Europe and China.

 “The question whether we can execute a soft landing or not — it may actually depend on factors that we don’t control,” the Fed chair said.
 “There are huge events, geopolitical events going on around the world, that are going to play a very important role in the economy in the next year or so.”